Akeshala/rest-insp-analysis/README.md

 This was done for a CW in Advanced Big Data analytics

-Datasets abalyszed used PySpark on EMR
+Datasets analyzed used PySpark on EMR

 https://data.kingcounty.gov/Health-Wellness/Food-Establishment-Inspection-Data/f29f-zza5/data_preview